cbass2404/review_server_client/REACT.md

 ```

 _Inside router, anything outside the switch is static, inside switch is dynamic.
 Exact is only necessary if parts of the paths match_

+5. Links vs a tags:

+    > Links navigate to a new react route internally

+    > A tags navigate to a new html document, mostly used for external links in react.